-While training after hours in her high-school, the aspirant singer Park Young-Eon is mysteriously killed and her body vanishes.
+While training after hours in her high-school, the aspiring singer Park Young-Eon is mysteriously killed and her body vanishes.
 Her ghost is invisible and trapped in the school, but her ...

-While training after hours in her high-school, the aspirant singer Park Young-Eon is mysteriously killed and her body vanishes.
-Her ghost is invisible and trapped in the school, but her best friend Kang Sun-min, who broadcast in the lunchtime in school, is able to hear her voice.
-After the suicide of their music teacher, Sun-min, aided by her mate Cho-Ah, finds that another student, Hyo-Jung, died in the same elevator trunk some time ago.
+While training after hours in her high-school, the aspiring singer Park Young-Eon is mysteriously killed and her body vanishes.
+Her ghost is invisible and trapped in the school, but her best friend Kang Sun-min, who broadcasts at lunchtime in school, is able to hear her voice.
+After the suicide of their music teacher Sun-min, aided by her mate Cho-Ah, they discover another student, Hyo-Jung, died in the same elevator trunk some time ago.
 Meanwhile Young-Eon recalls details of her life, disclosing why she died.Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 25 of 29 people found this review helpful.